-Norwood Tuff bedrock was encountered in all four of the excavations, with the top of the unit encountered between 1 and 8 feet below existing grade.
-TP-1 displayed highly weathered and irregular Norwood Tuff, and multiple slide planes exhibiting slickensides.
-TP-2 displayed weathered Norwood Tuff bedrock underlying a thick (3.5 feet) topsoil.
-TP-3 and PH-1 displayed multiple alluvial or possibly debris-flow deposits overlying Norwood Tuff bedrock.
-Fat clay was observed in all four excavations, as a product of Norwood Tuff weathering and alteration.
+Norwood Tuff bedrock was encountered in all of the excavations, with the top of the unit encountered between 1 and 8 feet below existing grade.
+Fat clay was observed in all eight excavations, as a product of Norwood Tuff weathering and alteration.